Magic Mike's Last Dance: Plot

-Max and Mike build a temporary extension of the stage, so the show has a much more palpable feel, the City of Westminster threatens sanctions due to alterations to the historical building without prior approval.
-They persuade the only woman on the board, Edna Eaglebauer, to support the show.
-As she lives a quiet life alone, they fill her morning bus with the men from the show.
-Edna gets her own sample, as the 10 men do a flirty, choreographed number just for her benefit.
+Max and Mike build a temporary extension of the stage, so the show has a much more palpable feel, but the Mayor and the Westminster City Council threaten sanctions due to alterations to the historical building without prior approval.
+To persuade Edna Eaglebauer, the only woman on the board to support the show, they fill her morning bus with the strippers from the show who do a choreographed dance just for her.
 She gives them her seal of approval.

 Mike and Max argue about the ending of the show.
-She wants him to personalize it and it finishes with a happy finish.
+She wants him to personalize it and finish with a happy ending.
 She also would really like him to dance in it, but he reiterates he is retired and will not go on stage.
 The show gets shut down again, so Max confronts Roger.
 He reminds her that their separation agreement includes a clause that she does not tarnish his family name.

 After Max tells Mike to return to the United States, he gets the keys to the theater through Victor and rehearsals resume secretly.
-The show is not open to the general public, but rather by invitation only, as Zadie taps into her mothers' contacts.
-Sunday evening arrives, and Victor and Zadie drag Max out for the show she believed she had shut down, even Roger is invited.
+The show is not open to the general public, but rather by invitation only, as Zadie taps into her mother's contacts.
+Sunday evening arrives, and Victor and Zadie drag Max out for the show she believed she had shut down; even Roger is invited.

-The opening act starts the same as Isabel Ascende, but the protagonist is offered only two possible life choices, marry the rich aristocrat or the poor one with a heart of gold.
+The opening act starts the same as Isabel Ascendant, but the protagonist is offered only two possible life choices, marry the rich aristocrat or the poor one with a heart of gold.
 So, she calls her imaginary friend from her childhood, the unicorn, breaks the fourth wall and then talks about modern feminist ideas about what choices women should be afforded, using a golden mic that drops from above.
 Then Isabel's male counterparts strip off their formal attire and the other dancers are presented one by one.
-They have sexier and sexier numbers until the last few, Victor is asked to remove Zadie for the most "adult".
-After a lap dance number for three of the more mature audience members, Mike's number with a professional dancer is reminiscent of moments shared between him and Max.
-Once the show is over, Mike finds Max, they kiss, and he says he loves her.
+They have sexier and sexier numbers until the last few.

+After a lap dance number for three of the more mature audience members, Mike partners with a ballet dancer for the final performance.
+The piece, set in the rain, is reminiscent of moments shared between him and Max.
+Once the show is over, Mike is reunited with Max, who informs him that she is now broke.
+Upon hearing the news, Mike gets so happy and excited as he and Max kiss together.